Kepnang2/alx-system_engineering-devops/0x02-shell_redirections/README.md

-# Systems engineering and devops.
+#Systems Engineering and Devops
-# TASK 8.
+#Task 10.
-Write a script that writes into the file lscwdcontent the result of the command ls -la.
-If the file lscwdcontent already exists, it should be overwritten.
-If the file lscwdcontent does not exist, create it.
+Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.